-Register Value After Interrupt SRR2 Loaded based on the debug event, as follows: BT Loaded with the effective address of the instruction that caused the DAC debug exception.
+Register Value After Interrupt SRR2 Loaded l based on the debug event, as follows: BT Loaded with the effective address of the instruction that caused the DAC debug exception.
 IAC TDE DVC Loaded with the effective address of the instruction following the IC instruction that caused the debug exception.
-EDE Loaded with the 32-bit exception-vector physical address exception that caused the debug interrupt.
-This corresponding instruction in the interrupt handler.
+EDE Loaded with the 32-bit exception-vector physical address of the exception that caused the debug interrupt.
+This corresponds to the first instruction in the interrupt handler.
 UDE Loaded with the effective address of the next-sequential instruction to be executed at the point the debug interrupt occurs.
-SRR3 Loaded I with a copy of the MSR at the point the interrupt occurs.
-ESR Not use Not used.
-DEAR MSR [AP, AF PE, WE, CE, EE, PR, FP, FE0, DWE, DE, FE1, IR, DR] \leftarrow 0.
+SRR3 Loaded Loaded with a copy of the MSR at the point the interrupt occurs.
+ESR Not us Not used.
+DEAR MSR [AP, AI [AP, APE, WE, CE, EE, PR, FP, FE0, DWE, DE, FE1, IR, DR] $\leftarrow 0$.
 [ME] ← - Unchanged.

 The debug-status register (DBSR) is also updated as a result of a debug interrupt.
-See Debug-Status Register, page 245, for more information on the DBSR.
+See Debug-Status Register, page 541, for more information on the DBSR.